-Of the 58 Elected Members and 70 Chief and senior officers' posts, 54 Members and 46 Officers have provided details of any 'related party transactions', as required by the latest Code of Practice.
+Of the 58 Elected Members and 68 Chief and senior officers' posts, 57 Members and 63 Officers have provided details of any 'related party transactions', as required by the latest Code of Practice.
 There are no items declared that are material to the activities of the Council and its related parties apart from those details separately disclosed below.
-A number of Elected Members serve on community groups and associations who receive grants from the Council.
-During 2022/23, the Council's now former Leader of the Council - Mary Lanigan - acted as a Director of the South Tees Site Company Limited.
+A number of Elected Members serve on community groups and associations who receive grants from the Council - Mary Lanigan - acted as a Director of the South Tees Site Company Limited.
 All interests are declared in the Register of Members Interests.
 The Members have direct control over the financial and operating policies of the Council.
 The total of Members allowances for the 2022/23 financial year is shown in Note 13.

-The Council's Chief Accountant, the Commercial and Legal Manager, and the Director of Adults and Community Services are the Treasurer, the Chief Legal Officer and the Head of Paid Service respectively, for

-River Tees Port Health Authority.
+The Council's Chief Accountant, the Commercial and Legal Manager, and the Director of Adults and Community Services are the Treasurer, the Chief Legal Officer and the Head of Paid Service respectively, for River Tees Port Health Authority.
 Five Members also hold positions on the Board of River Tees Port Health Authority.
 The Council's financial contribution to River Tees Port Health Authority for 2022/23 was £0.064 million.